Nefarious (video game): Reception

 Nefarious received mixed reviews from critics.
 On review aggregator Metacritic, Nefarious received a score of 65/100 for the Nintendo Switch release and 67/100 for the PC release.

 Kyle LeClair of Hardcore Gamer rated the game 4/5, praising the "boastful and charming character" and "cute sense of humor with some gorgeous graphics."

 Nic Rowen of Destructoid rated the game 5.5/10.
 Rowen praised the game's narrative and environment, but wrote that "[Nefarious] fundamentally fails to live up to its promise in a way that is hard to forgive" as "a sloppy game that feels in many respects half-done".

 Legacy

 In January 2018, game director Josh Hano began releasing a continuation of the Nefarious story in the form of an ongoing webcomic.
 The series is funded via Patreon and distributed via an official website and Webtoon, with the first six issues also available as a graphic novel.
-Set after the game's true ending, the comic sees Crow reconnect with his siblings and contend with other villains, including his father Buzzard, while Mayapple must navigate the complex political landscape of heroics and villainy.
+Set after the game's true ending, the comic sees Crow reconnect with his siblings and contend with other villains, including his father Buzzard, while Mack and Mayapple must navigate the complex political landscape of heroics and villainy.
 Crow also appears as the final boss of the 2018 crossover fighting game Indie Pogo, along with a stage based on the Sovereign.